 The grapes are hand-picked and whole bunches are pressed.
 There is static settling of the lees.
 The wine is cooled fermented in temperature controlled tuns.
 After fermentation, the juice is remains in stainless steel tanks for a further 8 months before bottling.
 After bottling, the wine spends a further month in bottle before release.

-Golden yellow with green reflections with aromas of fresh citrus zest, jasmine and white peach.
+Golden in colour with green hues.
+Aromas of citrus in particular lime, camomile and stone fruits with a touch of white pepper.
 On the palate, the Saering displays great freshness and purity with a zippy grapefruit character, excellent minerality and finishes dry.

 Serve with seafood, sole or flat white fish.
 Also an excellent aperitif and with charcuterie.